 There are many impressive Neolithic monuments in Orkney, and the Broch of Gurness is undoubtedly one of the most staggering.

 This Iron Age attraction boasts the ruins of an ancient village, with 14 stone buildings collected near a giant broch tower.
 The Broch of Gurness is over 2000 years old, a unique period to explore while on Orkney.

 The Broch also offers unparalleled access to those coming to see it, and you can freely explore the Iron Age ruins, immersing yourself in what it would’ve been like walking through this village 2000 years ago!

 Corrigall Farm Museum

-Spend some time exploring the 19th-century Victorian-style Orkney farmhouse on the largest island of Orkney – you’ll gain an insight into the way of agricultural life that is slowly shrinking in Orkney.
+Spend some time exploring this 19th-century Victorian-style Orkney farmhouse and you’ll gain an insight into the way of agricultural life that is slowly shrinking in Orkney.

-Orkney’s history is intrinsically tied to farming, so a trip to the Corrigall Farm Museum is necessary for anyone who wants a deeper look into the island.
+Orkney’s history is intrinsically tied to farming, so a trip to the Corrigall Farm Museum is necessary for anyone who wants a deeper knowledge of the islands.

 Orkney Folk Festival

 If you’re lucky enough to find yourself in Stromness, Orkney, during the end of May, then treat yourself with a ticket or two to the Folk Festival!